-- 1. it is inappropriate to impose a blanket ban on negative bidding by SNSPs as; - a "fundamental premise" of SNSP viability is that they are able to compete efficiently with generators in the spot market to recover their investment; - the rule change would devalue SNSPs' expected revenues, affecting their ability to enter into contracts to underpin investments; and - there is no benefit to consumers the rule change does not meet the NEO. - 2. even if a ban is imposed, Basslink should be exempt due to the fact that: - Basslink can only bid negative in specific circumstances due to a Ministerial Notice in place that places restrictions on bidding behaviour; and - the rule change would decrease flow across Basslink from low to high priced regions, potentially to the point of counter-priced flows this would have implications for contracting from Tasmania to Victoria.
+- a "fundamental premise" of SNSP viability is that they are able to compete efficiently with generators in the spot market to recover their investment; - the rule change would devalue SNSPs' expected revenues, affecting their ability to enter into contracts to underpin investments; and - there is no benefit to consumers the rule change does not meet the NEO. - 2. even if a ban is imposed, Basslink should be exempt due to the fact that: - Basslink can only bid negative in specific circumstances due to a Ministerial Notice in place that places restrictions on bidding behaviour; and - the rule change would decrease flow across Basslink from low to high priced regions, potentially to the point of counter-priced flows this would have implications for contracting from Tasmania to Victoria.

-Basslink argued that negative bidding is an appropriate mechanism by which SNSPs strategically provide offers to ensure dispatch, particularly at times of high regional arbitrage.
+Basslink argued that negative bidding is an appropriate mechanism by which SNSPs strategically provide offers to ensure dispatch, particularly at times of high regional arbitrage.37

-Basslink, the Tasmanian Government and Origin considered that changing the threshold for SNSPs would discriminate between technology types, which is inconsistent with fundamental principles of the NEM.
-The Tasmanian Government considered that the proposed rule change would discourage investment in SNSPs, diminishing the NEO.
+Basslink, the Tasmanian Government and Origin Energy considered that changing the threshold for SNSPs would discriminate between technology types and be inconsistent with the fundamental principles of the NEM.38 The Tasmanian Government considered that the proposed rule change would discourage investment in SNSPs, diminishing the NEO.39

-The Tasmanian Government and the NGF considered that there were no efficiency gains to be made from the rule, and therefore it should not be made.
-The Tasmanian Government also raised sovereign risk as an issue, as the rule change would apply retrospectively to Basslink.
+The Tasmanian Government and the NGF considered that there were no efficiency gains to be made from the rule, and therefore it should not be made.40 The Tasmanian Government also raised sovereign risk as an issue, as the rule change would apply retrospectively to Basslink.41